-The UT Southwestern Medical Center Breast Imaging Fellowship is a one year intensive training program in the Diagnostic Radiology Subspecialty of Breast Imaging.
+The UT Southwestern Medical Center Breast Imaging Fellowship is a year-long intensive training program in the Diagnostic Radiology Subspecialty of Breast Imaging.

 The training includes clinical rotations at the UT Southwestern Center for Breast Care and the Parkland Comprehensive Breast Center, plus electives in research and other breast disciplines including Pathology, Surgical Oncology, and Medical Oncology.
 Both facilities are full-service breast centers with state-of-the-art screening, diagnostic, and interventional equipment including on-site MRI.

 Three one-year fellowships are offered in Breast Imaging each year.